CarolCiardi/CarolCiardi/README.md

-# Heya, I'm Carol 👋
+# Heya, I'm Lina 👋

 Welcome to my GitHub!
 With 4+ years of experience in tech companies, I specialise in business and data analysis.
 Driven by a passion for problem-solving and a curiosity about understanding complex systems, I’ve had the privilege of collaborating with diverse teams across various industries.